khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Header

-Just like [modals](https://design.gitlab.com/components/modals/), the header of an accordion could be a question or a title.
-Either way, headers should give context about the underlying content in a concise and actictionable way.(eg."What can GitLab offer me?", "More options")
+Just like [modals](/components/modals/), the header of an accordion could be a question or a title.
+Either way, headers should give context about the underlying content in a concise and actictionable way.
+Examples of headers can be "What can GitLab offer me?", or "More options".

 #### Icon